Aspie96/blog/content/posts/free-software.md

 [Creative Commons](https://creativecommons.org/) is a non-profit organization which writes public licences, [some](https://creativecommons.org/2008/02/20/approved-for-free-cultural-works/) of which are free.
 These include [CC0](https://creativecommons.org/publicdomain/zero/1.0/) (a public domain declaration), [CC BY](https://creativecommons.org/licenses/by/4.0/) and [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/).
 Other organizations have written the [Free Art License](https://artlibre.org/license/lal/en/) and the [GNU GPL](https://www.gnu.org/licenses/licenses.html) (which, while mainly designed for software, can also be used for other works).

+It should be noted that digital files can be stored in multiple *formats*, which encode the same information in different ways.
+Some file formats are secret or have legal restrictions and can only be used trough proprietary software.
+Free file formats give control back to the user.

 ## Examples

 There are several well-known cross-platform free and open source programs, publicly available at no charge, which you may be familiar with.
 Here are just a few: